Jopp-gh/Obsidian-Dune84/README.md

 ### Motivation
 I am very pleased with the features added to **Dune** and hope this overhaul will benefit your workflow, reduce friction and improve your overall note-making in Obsidian.

 Also, I hope to pay my lunch for sharing good content with you :)
-Please support me and see the [**Buy me a coffee**](https://github.com/Jopp-gh/Obsidian-Dune84/blob/main/README.md#contribute) at bottom page, if you want Dune to grow.
+Please support me and see  [**Buy me a coffee**](https://github.com/Jopp-gh/Obsidian-Dune84/blob/main/README.md#contribute) at bottom page, if you want Dune to grow.
 I would enjoy, if people could share some little appreciation for the work I have done.
-Thanks for your attention.
+Thanks for your attention!

 Finally, I released this theme in the hope to make new friends.
-Private massage me  (`Jopp`) on [Forum.obsidian.md](https://forum.obsidian.md/t/theme-dune/60433) to talk about Obsidian and our knowledge fields.
+Private massage me  `Jopp` on [Forum.obsidian.md](https://forum.obsidian.md/t/theme-dune/60433) to talk about Obsidian and our knowledge fields.
 If you need support related to pkm, or creative activities as well as programming or architecture, then let's have a talk.
 Only serious messages will be accepted, for feature/bug reports please open a ticket on top page, under `Issues`.
 I'm interested in following unsorted topics:

 ```
 - #architecture,